We offer comprehensive and personalized care to patients with clotting disorders such as hemophilia and other conditions

-LEARN ABOUT HEMOPHILIA
+LEARN MORE ABOUT HEMOPHILIA

 - Unexplained and excessive bleeding from cuts or injuries, or after surgery or dental work

-- Many large or deep bruises
+- Large or deep bruises

-- Unusual bleeding after vaccinations
+- Unusual bleeding after a vaccine

-- Blood in the urine or stool
+- Presence of blood in urine or stools

 - In infants, unexplained irritability

 - Symptoms vary based on the type of hemophilia inherited.